-Dragon fruits come in a variety of shapes and colors:
+Dragon fruit is in season from summer to early fall.
+It comes in a variety of shapes and colors:

 - Pink skin with red or pink flesh.
 Bigger and sweeter than its white-fleshed cousin, this variety is sold in stores under names such as Red Jaina and Bloody Mary.